How to change execution policy to run scripts on PowerShell

 If you must run a script on Windows 11 (or 10), you can change the execution policy for the local computer, current user, or session.

-This guide will teach you how to change the execution policy to run scripts successfully on PowerShell on Windows 11 or 10.
+In this guide, I will teach you how to change the execution policy to run scripts successfully on PowerShell on Windows 11 or 10.

-Change PowerShell execution policy on Windows 11
+Change execution policy on Windows 11 from PowerShell

 To change the PowerShell execution policy on Windows 11 (or 10), use these steps: